benlemus/Artist_Event_Finder2/README.md

 ## Testing

     There are two testing files.
 One to test all of the models connecting directly to the database and one to test all of the flask routes.
-To use them, simply clone the repo, make sure you have all the requirements and run 'python -m unittest [full_file_name]'.
+To use them, simply clone the repo, make sure you have all the requirements and run:
+    ```python -m unittest [full_file_name]```